Notre Dame vs. USC NCAA Football Odds, Plays and Insights | October 23, 2021

 USC Stats and Trends

-- In USC's six games this year, it has three wins against the spread.
+- In USC's six games this season, it has three wins against the spread.

-- USC's games this season have hit the over in 50% of its opportunities (three times in six games with a set point total).
+- USC's games this year have eclipsed the over/under three times in six opportunities (50%).

-- USC is 3-3 against the spread and 3-3 overall in games when it puts up more than 24.3 points.
+- USC is 3-3 against the spread and 3-3 overall when the team notches more than 24.3 points.

-- The Trojans have turned the ball over 11 times, three fewer times than the Fighting Irish have forced turnovers (14).
+- This year the Trojans have 11 turnovers, three fewer than the Fighting Irish have takeaways (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.